Blur Cinnamon

 • Dimming overlay with user configurable color and intensity (fully-transparent to a solid color)

-• Makes the Panels, Popup menus and the Expo transparent so that the desktop background image effects are visible
+• Makes the components transparent (when needed) so that the desktop background image effects are visible

 • Allows you to adjust the color saturation of the Cinnamon components.
 You can reduced saturation all the way down to gray scale

-• You can use general settings for Popups/Panels/Overview/Expo/Background or use unique settings for each
+• You can use general settings across all Cinnamon components or use unique settings for each component type

 Requirements